-Our Diet Special Interest Group is able to investigate areas of human dietary behaviour.
-The group has a range of measures on our participants relating to infant feeding, including breastfeeding, and the timing of introduction of solids, food diaries, dietary behaviour and patterns (i.e. quantity, variety, or combination of different foods and beverage in a diet and the frequency with which they are habitually consumed) across different ages within the Raine Study.
+The Diet Special Interest Group investigates areas of human dietary intake in the Raine Study.
+The group has a range of measures on our participants relating to infant feeding, especially breastfeeding, the timing of introduction of solids, dietary intake (3-day food diaries at 14 years, food frequency questionnaires and blood collections at 14, 17, 20 and 22 years), dietary patterns (i.e. quantity, variety, and combinations of different foods and beverages in a diet and the frequency with which they are consumed) and specific nutrients across different generation and ages within the Raine Study.

-The Raine Study dietary data is being used to better understand the relationships between dietary intake and the early development of chronic diseases, including heart and vessels disease, type 2 diabetes, obesity, bone disorders, and mental health disorders.
+The Raine Study dietary data complement the health outcome data collected in the Raine Study and is used to investigate associations between diet and health and disease.
+Considerable work is being undertaken using the Raine Study dietary data, to better understand the relationships between dietary intake and the early development of chronic diseases, including cardiovascular disease, type 2 diabetes, obesity, bone disorders, and mental health disorders.
+Projects are also examining the social and environmental determinants of dietary intake to inform interventions for improving population dietary intakes.

 Dr Therese O’Sullivan, Edith Cowan University